 'Cécile Brunner' rose Description

 Pink, light pink edges, yellow undertones.
 Moderate, apple fragrance.
 30 petals.
 Average diameter 2.5".
-Small, double (17-25 petals), in large clusters bloom form.
+Small to medium, double (17-25 petals), in large clusters bloom form.
 Continuous (perpetual) bloom throughout the season.

 Short, thornless (or almost), well-branched.
 Light green foliage.